BlendingJake/ExecTiming/README.md

-# PyTimer
+# ExecTiming
 > An advanced timer for Python that makes it easy to determine execution times.

 Python has a built-in package named `timeit` which provides a way to "Measure execution time of small code snippets."
 It can be great for quick tests, but lacks more expansive features like curve fitting, statistical information, and the ability to use in existing projects.
-PyTimer seeks to change that by including most of the features of `timeit` and adding many more like decorators, argument calling and replacement, best-fit-curve determination, and in-project use.
+ExecTiming seeks to change that by including most of the features of `timeit` and adding many more like decorators, argument calling and replacement, best-fit-curve determination, and in-project use.